American Buffalo Commemorative Coin

 Recipient Organization: National Museum of the American IndianThe coin was authorized to commemorate the National Museum of the American Indian of the Smithsonian Institution, the museum's opening, and to supplement the museum's ongoing endowment and educational funds.
 A surcharge of $10 per coin helped fund the opening of the National Museum of the American Indian and to supplement to endowment and educational outreach efforts of the museum.

-The obverse shows the profile of a Native American.
+The obverse (heads) design shows the profile of a Native American.

-The reverse bears the image of an American Buffalo (also known as a bison).
+The reverse (tails) design bears the image of an American buffalo (also known as a bison).

 Mint and Mint Mark